-If you think about it, it makes perfect sense that once business travel gets back on track in a post-pandemic world, business travellers will decide to travel by car to avoid contact with thousands of people coming from different parts of the world.
+If you think about it, it makes perfect sense that once business travel gets back on track in a post-pandemic world, business travelers will decide to travel by car to avoid contact with thousands of people coming from different parts of the world.

-Travelling by car is likely to be more relaxing and stress-free for many.
+Traveling by car is likely to be more relaxing and stress-free for many.
 It might even be faster if you consider the added procedures that lie ahead for airports and train stations: longer queues, temperature checks, etc.

 How can companies easily keep track of miles to reimburse?